Important Dates

 Grading

-Grading will be composed by two components.
-Both are mandatory and have a minimum threshold.
+Grading will be composed by two components (T and P), each contributing with 50% to the final grade.
+Both components are mandatory and have a minimum threshold.

 -